Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 Personalized Benefits Address Diverse Needs

+You don’t need a giant HR budget to personalize your benefits, you just need to listen to your people and give them some choice.
 Here are practical steps to design and implement personalized benefits in your small business:

 CONDUCT A NEEDS ASSESSMENT